enasequence/read_docs/prog_06.md

-# Module 6: Updating Sample objects using REST API
+# Module 6: Update a Sample

 <!-- ERA980084 -->